-External Factors and Solutions that Impact the Temperature of Your Phone
+External Factors that Impact Your Phone's Temperature

 Reasons your phone warms up: